 Schemes of work

 At Wolvercote School we use White Rose Maths resources which have been created in conjunction with the National College for Excellence in the Teaching of Maths (NCETM).
 The scheme promotes fluency in each area of maths, along with problem solving and reasoning skills.
+The school has embarked on additional training to embed aspects of 'Mastery Maths' in our teaching and learning.
+Our lessons include an additional focus on specific mathematics vocabulary; each lesson allows more reasoning opportunities and in-depth discussions.

 Concrete, pictorial, abstract approach